 Note: when nnpfc_prompt_control_flag is equal to 1 and nnpfc_prompt_present_flag is equal to 0, the text string prompt is provided by external means to the NNPF, not specified in this document, for example by the end-user, or the end-user machine.

+nnpfc_prompt specifies the text string prompt used as input for the NNPF, for example as input for a generative NNPF for generating the contents of the filtered image area.
+When nnpfc_spatial_extrapolation_prompt_present_flag is equal to 1 nnpfc_prompt is present, it shall not be a null string.

 …

 nnpfc_auxiliary_inp_idc greater than 0 indicates that auxiliary input data is present in the input tensor of the NNPF. nnpfc_auxiliary_inp_idc equal to 0 indicates that auxiliary input data is not present in the input tensor. nnpfc_auxiliary_inp_idc equal to 1, 2 or 3 specifies that auxiliary input data is derived as specified in Equation 95.